Device Specific Settings

 We are always working to prevent app termination like this as much as possible.
-For the most part, you don't have to be worried about the details.
-At the same time, there are a few items discussed below which you need to be aware of in order to improve the data quality.
+For the most parts, you need not to worry about the details.
+At the same time, there are a few items discussed below which are important to konw in order to improve the data quality.

-One of the important factors which cause an app to be terminated is the amount of resources it consumes.
-If the data sources you monitor for your study generate lots of data, Ethica will use more resources for the storage, encryption, compaction, and upload.
+One of the essential factors which cause an app to be terminated is the amount of resources it consumes.
+If the data sources which you monitor for your study generate lots of data, Ethica will use more resources for storage, encryption, compaction, and upload.
 This, in turn, will increase the chances of app termination.
-Therefore, it's very important for you to make sure your study only collects data from the necessary data sources.
+Therefore, you need to to make sure your study only collects data from the necessary data sources.

 In most cases, it's better to replace raw motion-sensor data (accelerometer, magnetometer, gyroscope, linear acceleration, gravity, and orientation) with their high-level equivalent data sources (motion-based activity recognition and pedometer).
-They can provide you data which is easier to analyze, and multiple orders of magnitude smaller in volume.
+They can provide you with the data which are easier to analyze, and multiple orders of magnitude smaller in volume.

 iOS is very strict on applications that perform background activity.
 In the App Store's App Review guidelines, Apple has defined a few categories, and only apps in those categories are allowed to perform any background activity.
 Unfortunately, research applications are not one of those categories, though location-aware applications are.
 In other words, while an application is actively using GPS, it can remain alive in the background and perform other tasks as well.

-Ethica uses the category of "GPS-based apps" to remain active while not visible.
-That means it requires to actively use GPS in order to perform any task in the background.
+Ethica uses the category of "GPS-based apps" to remain active while not being visible.
+That means it requires actively using GPS in order to perform any task in the background.
 Therefore, if your study uses continuous monitoring of data sources, whether including GPS or not, Ethica will ask the participant for GPS permission: